 Education and Experience

-I conduct research focused on psychometrics, novel applications of intensive repeated measures designs, health communication, and the effect of stress and coping processes on health decision-making.
+I am a biostatistician The North Carolina Translational and Clinical Sciences (NC TraCS) Institute.
+I conduct research focused on psychometrics, novel applications of intensive repeated measures designs, substance use, health communication, and the effect of stress and coping processes on health decision-making.
 Another area of my research examines how group-specific stressors can negatively affect health outcomes, especially for historically marginalized groups.
-As part of my work at the North Carolina Translational and Clinical Sciences Institute (NC TraCS) I serve as the biostatistics faculty mentor for the NC TraCS CTSA KL2 Program as well as for the UNC BIRCWH Program.
+As part of my work at NC TraCS, I serve as the biostatistics faculty mentor for the CTSA KL2 Program as well as for the UNC BIRCWH Program.

 Lee, J. G. L., Gilbert, J., Ranney, L., Goldstein, A. O., Boynton, M. H. (2019).
 Resilience and risk for tobacco use in a national probability sample of sexual and gender minority adults.
 Health Education and Behavior.